The Apostle Paul: A Life of Suffering and Gratitude

 Extraordinary Praise in Extraordinarily Harsh Situations

 At midnight, Paul and Silas, bleeding, in unbearable pain from the beating and the stocks, weariness and cold, they began praying and singing hymns of worship to God.
 Extraordinary.
 The passage notes that the prisoners were listening.
-They must have been incredulous.
+They must have been astounded.
 Maybe they thought, "I wish I could sing in the misery."
-Or they may have been thinking what remarkable, strong men of God.
+Or they may have been thinking about what remarkable, strong men of God they were.
 Or they wish they knew this God they were praying and singing too.
 You can read the rest entire story in Acts 16:16-34.

 Romans 11:33-36 Oh, the depth and riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and unfathomable ways!
 For who has known the mind of the Lord, or who became His counselor?
 Or who has given to Him that it might be paid back to Him again?
 For from Him and through Him and to Him are all things.
 To Him be the glory forever Amen.